• Skip to primary navigation

 How to Prepare a Delicious Poached Salmon with Dill Sauce

-Poaching is a wonderful way to keep delicate fish moist and flaky.
+Poaching is a beautiful way to keep delicate fish moist and flaky.
 If you follow the simple steps for poaching and have patience, you will be rewarded with a succulent main course like the poached salmon with dill sauce recipe below.

 Fish Stock